 Teaching staff involved in all three professional learning experiences gained knowledge about concept mapping.
 In working with the middle school teachers, we overestimated the extent of their content knowledge and thus we underestimated the time required to teach them to use concept mapping for planning, instruction, and assessment.
 Using the lessons learned from this experience, we more narrowly focused the preschool teachers' professional learning of concept mapping.
 The first preschool professional learning involved teachers who helped design and implement the Young Florida Naturalists project, an 8-week curriculum.
 In this instance, the teachers were totally immersed in the project in contrast to the middle school teachers who were asked to overlay concept mapping strategies on an existing state approved and county mandated mathematics curriculum.
-Additionally, the preschool teachers, working as a team with the university researchers, immediately used concept mapping in a real-world situation helped the teachers realize the potential of visually representing knowledge.
+Additionally, the preschool teachers, working as a team with the university researchers, immediately used concept mapping to design the lessons in the Young Florida Naturalists curriculum.
+This immediate, guided use of concept mapping in a real-world situation helped the teachers realize the potential of visually representing knowledge.
 The second preschool experience, the Healthy Habits through Literacy project built upon the first.
 The presence of returning teaching staff allowed us to provide evidence of concept mapping success through testimonials and videos of teachers successfully using concept mapping with preschool children.

 At the organizational support and change level in the hierarchical framework, the effectiveness of the professional learning of the middle school and preschool teachers diverges.
 At the preschool center, the organizational staff was supportive of the project and the staff's involvement.
 The research team included the teaching staff in designing curricula lessons and the administrative staff was always welcome.
 Artifacts of the implementation of Young Florida Naturalists and Healthy Habits through Literacy were highly visible throughout the preschool center.
 We found this level of professional development effectiveness more difficult at the middle schools than at the preschool center.
 The administrative bureaucracy of the public school system is very large having layers of officials who need to support change, thus gaining support is more difficult than at preschool centers which are not part of the public school system.
-At each middle school, the administrative staff allowed installation of IHMC CmapTools on the schools' computers for the Saturday professional training but uninstalled the program before school resumed on Monday.
+At each middle school, the administrative staff verbalized complete support of the concept mapping project; however, they did not attend any professional learning workshops.
+Another simple example of conflicted support came at one middle school where the IT staff allowed installation of IHMC CmapTools on the schools' computers for the Saturday professional training but uninstalled the program before school resumed on Monday.